earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/intro-knitr-rmd/2016-12-06-Rmd07-citations-and-cross-refs.md

 ```

-<a href="https://en.wikipedia.org/wiki/BibTeX" target = "_blank">Learn more about the BibText format here. </a>

 To reference a citation in your document, simply use `@` and the name of the
-reference that ou wish to add.
+reference that you wish to add.
 In the case above you'd use `@anderson-2015`.

 <div class="notice--info" markdown="1">